Changing behaviours. Saving lives.

 $7 to $27 per DALY

-This would rank as the one of most most cost-effective ways of saving a child’s life available.
+This would rank among the most cost-effective ways of saving a child’s life available.

-Mariéta is just one of thousands of children who's lives were saved as a result of DMI's campaign.
+Mariéta is just one of thousands of children whose lives were saved as a result of DMI's campaign.
 Watch her story here: